Skip to main content

 Up to date

-The following article details the steps necessary to get MonoGame.Extended installed and setup in your FNA project.
+The following article details the steps necessary to get MonoGame.Extended installed and set up in your FNA project.
 MonoGame.Extended can be used with either MonoGame, KNI, or FNA.
-This article wil detail how to setup and install MonoGame.Extended with an existing FNA project.
+This article will detail how to set up and install MonoGame.Extended with an existing FNA project.

 note